-Readium open-source reader software support the Readium LCP DRM in “test” mode.
+Readium open-source reader software supports the Readium LCP DRM in “test” mode.
 It is possible to compile them from the Readium Github and use them to test a newly installed license server.

 R2 Reader software for iOS and Android and Readium Desktop also support this type of license, which makes testing even easier.
 Just load them from:

-Readium Desktop : the Readium Github / Readium Desktop offers pre-compiled releases [here].
+Readium Desktop : the Readium Github / Readium Desktop repository provides pre-compiled releases [here].

 EDRLab is responsible for managing the “Readium LCP network”, i.e. all the interoperable nodes of this distributed solution.
 EDRLab therefore manages the certificates of the LCP PKI, and must check all reading applications and license servers of this network for compliance with the specifications.